taiwocodes/SWD-Week-6-Task/README.md

 **\*DONT'S !!!\***

 Whole app copying: It’s good to learn from others and search for ways to execute things, but to make sure you understand the concepts here, don’t copy the whole code.
-Only the small parts that you searched, but also retype them to get used to the code
+Only the small parts that you searched, but also retype them to get used to the code.

+#### **SUBMISSION**

+Push your code to github and deploy your app.
+Send the link to your github and your hosted app to me via this form https://forms.office.com/r/XaK3rTJPD6.
+Read the *'HOW TO SUBMIT.md'* to see how to submit to this repo

 _Have fun with this one_ 😊